jeyabalajis/aws-certified-sa-pro-notes/docs/deployment/opsworks.md

 # OpsWorks

+- A canary deployment is not supported by AWS OpsWorks so the only option that will work is blue/green.

+## Chef vs. Puppet

+- **Chef** works with AWS OpsWorks Chef **cookbooks and recipes**, while AWS OpsWorks for **Puppet Enterprise** works with **manifests and modules**.

 ## OpsWorks Stacks

-> AWS OpsWorks Stacks is an application and server management service.
-With OpsWorks Stacks,
+- AWS OpsWorks Stacks is an application and server management service.
->you can model your application as a stack containing different layers, such as load balancing, database, and application server.
+- With OpsWorks Stacks, you can model your application as a stack containing different layers, such as load balancing, database, and application server.
->Within each layer, you can provision Amazon EC2 instances, enable automatic scaling, and configure your instances
+- Within each layer, you can provision Amazon EC2 instances, enable automatic scaling, and configure your instances with Chef recipes using Chef Solo.
->with Chef recipes using Chef Solo.
-This allows you to automate tasks such as installing packages and programming
->languages or frameworks, configuring software, and more.
+- This allows you to automate tasks such as installing packages and programming languages or frameworks, configuring software, and more.
+- Stacks can be automatically healed by the AWS OpsWorks service.
+- OpsWorks Stacks can replace a failed instance in your stack with a new one, ensuring maximum uptime and availability
+- AWS OpsWorks Stacks integrates perfectly with Amazon CloudTrail and send logs to the CloudTrail console without having to configure this yourself.

 ## Under the Hood